Bay de Verde Fire Department Receives Big Donation!

-Gerard Broderick (K) Dale Walsh Jim Broderick Kirk Rice Tommy Doyle Joey Power Damien North Joseph Kelly Cory Turner, Secretary Kristinn Skulason Jordan Power Julian Broderick Jamie Broderick Todd Broderick Randy Coish Joel Doyle
+Gerard Broderick (K) Dean Potter Jim Broderick Kirk Rice Tommy Doyle Joey Power Damien North Joseph Kelly Cory Turner, Secretary Kristinn Skulason Jordan Power Julian Broderick Jamie Broderick Todd Broderick Randy Coish Joel Doyle

 Fire Department Ladies Auxiliary